Rajvi-P/phylogenetics-final/notebook-log.md

 **Completed- Distance Tree per each Clustalw/Trimal and Mafft/Trimal Alignment with selecting CP000309.1 as root**

-Description: The ape and phangorn R packages will create distance-based trees and parsimony-based trees.
+- Description: The ape and phangorn R packages will create distance-based trees and parsimony-based trees.
 Distance-based methods will create a tree by calculating pairwise distances between molecular sequences.

-Assumptions:  Distance methods assume rate of molecular evolution is constant over time and across lineages.
+- Assumptions:  Distance methods assume rate of molecular evolution is constant over time and across lineages.

-Limitations: Distance-based relies on an existing model and which model is chosen; there is no flexibility.
+- Limitations: Distance-based relies on an existing model and which model is chosen; there is no flexibility.

-Note: root all trees using root(tre.ini,outgroup=“name of clade plasmids”) or root(tre.ini, node=number)
+- Note of how to root trees: root all trees using root(tre.ini,outgroup=“name of clade plasmids”) or root(tre.ini, node=number)

-Code:
+_Code:_
 ```
 #mafft-aligned distance tree: